SSoder/Apache-Airflow-Example/README.md

 Presented below are the main sections of the dag definition file.
 The description of each file matches the commenting in the raw code.

 ### Import Statements
 Dag definition file import statements.
-ETL functions being called by the Airflow Python Operators, as well as the primary Airflow libraries are imported.
+There are ETL functions imported that will be called by the Airflow PythonOperators.
+The primary Airflow libraries are also imported.

 ```
 from airflow import DAG
 from airflow.operators.python import PythonOperator
-from airflow.operators.bash import BashOperator
 # import MongoExtract
 # import TweetTempLoad
 # import TweetCleanup